-- Student has not adequately understood and/or addressed the question. - Paraphrasing or plot summary outweighs commentary. - May contain irrelevant comments or significant errors. - Possibly a prepared overview of Cervantes or El ingenioso hidalgo don Quijote de la Mancha. - The reader is forced to make significant inferences.
+- Essay suggests that the student has not adequately understood or addressed the question or both. - May not address don Manuel's influence on the narrator in the passage cited and the rest of the novel. - May contain irrelevant comments or significant errors. - Possibly a prepared overview of Unamuno or San Manuel Bueno, mártir. - May consist entirely of paraphrasing or plot summary. - Reader is forced to make significant inferences.